booniepepper/rail/README.md

 A straightforward programming language.

-Rail is an experimental [concatenative](https://concatenative.org/wiki/view/Concatenative%20language) programming language and virtual machine.
-It is under wild development and zero stability between versions is guaranteed.
+Rail is an experimental [concatenative](https://concatenative.org/wiki/view/Concatenative%20language) virtual machine and minimal programming language.
+It is under wild development, and currently zero stability between versions is guaranteed.

 See also: The [`dt`](https://github.com/hiljusti/dt) language that uses Rail as a virtual machine.